TitanBrainz/EEG-Based-Brain-Disorder-Classification/README.md

-# EEG Classification with Deep Learning Models
+# EEG-Based Brain Disorder Classification

 This project implements and compares various machine learning and deep learning models for classifying EEG data into 7 classes.
 The models include: